An in-depth report on the causes, diagnosis, treatment, and prevention of cirrhosis.

 Early symptoms of hepatic encephalopathy include confusion, forgetfulness, and trouble concentrating.
 Other symptoms may include fruity-smelling bad breath and tremor.
 In late stages, hepatic encephalopathy can result in coma.

 People with cirrhosis have an increased risk for hepatocellular carcinoma, a type of liver cancer.
-Hepatitis B and C, alcoholism, hemochromatosis, and primary biliary cirrhosis, which are all causes of cirrhosis, are some of the major risk factors for liver cancer.
+Hepatitis B and C, alcoholism, hemochromatosis, primary biliary cholangitis, and NASH, which are all causes of cirrhosis, are some of the major risk factors for liver cancer.
 Cirrhosis due to hepatitis C is the leading cause of hepatocellular carcinoma in the United States.

 In a physical examination the doctor will evaluate: